Seven Free Wikipedia Alternatives

 Deletionpedia

-It uses a robot to look for Wikipedia pages that may be in danger of deletion by someone, and copies the article to Deletionpedia, ensuring a copy continues to exist for researchers.
+It used a robot to look for Wikipedia pages that may have been in danger of deletion by someone and then copied the article to Deletionpedia, ensuring a copy continues to exist for researchers.

 World Book Encyclopedia